-Quality assurance requirements for community engagement actions are in place in 13 EHEA systems (see Annex, Table 4.16).
-Curiously, in four countries (Albania, Armenia, Estonia and Portugal) quality assurance agencies are required to assess community engagement activities even when there is no public funding or other support provided by top-level authorities.
-Thus it appears that public authorities may sometimes set requirements for quality assurance agencies that cover areas where they provide no funding or support.
+Quality assurance requirements for community engagement actions are in place in 13 EHEA systems (see Annex, Table 4.17).
+Curiously, in four countries (Albania, Armenia, Estonia and Portugal) quality assurance agencies are required to assess community engagement.

+public funding or other support provided by top-level authorities.
+Thus it appears that public authorities may sometimes set requirements for quality assurance agencies that cover areas where they provide funding or support.